-SWQMP Element Task Measure of Activity Required ID Success/Frequency Develop and Implement Construction Practices The number of practices implemented by Permit Year Three (PY3) The permittee shall develop and implement construction practices which shall require erosion prevention and sediment control practices and sanctions to insure compliance; procedures for site plan review which incorporate consideration of potential water quality impacts; and procedures for site inspections and enforcement.
+SWQMP Element Task Measure of Activity Required ID Success/Frequency 4.2 Develop and The number of practices The permittee shall develop and implement Implement implemented by Permit Year construction practices which shall require Construction Three (PY3) erosion prevention and sediment control Practices practices and sanctions to insure compliance; procedures for site plan review which incorporate consideration of potential water quality impacts; and procedures for site inspections and enforcement.

 KYTC continues to incorporate EPSC measures and enforce the proper use of these measures in the design and construction of their projects through implementation of Sections 212 and 213 of the KYTC Standard Specifications, liquated damages in contractual language with construction contractors, and implementation of numerous design and construction memos; preparation of SWPPPs by inspectors and resident engineers with oversight by the Central Office Construction Division; and site inspection performed by qualified inspectors and resident engineers with oversight by the Central Office Construction Division.
-In 2012, Construction Memorandum 01-13 and Temporary Construction Entrances and Erosion Control Blanket procedures were implemented.
+There were no new Construction Memorandums for 2013.